 On the other hand, during the route through the jungle, Charly was warning us and explaining each of the species of flora and fauna that we encountered.
 In addition, he took us to bathe in some pools and waterfalls in the middle of the jungle.
 After bathing we stopped to eat and headed to our Eco Lodge Corcovados Backyard.
 This site is amazing!
 An environment of 10 surrounded by nature, outdoor showers, ecological plantations, free chickens, etc. All the meals we made here included products from his farm: pineapples, avocados, organic eggs, etc. We tried yummy Costa Rican food with views of nature.

-✔ To eat in Drake we recommend the Bahía Azul restaurant.
+- Restaurants in Drake.
+We recommend the Bahía Azul restaurant.
 The ceviche was delicious.

-✔ To sleep in Drake everything is a bit old, we chose Pacheco Tours & Cabins for the views and proximity to the bay from where the tour left at 6:00 am.
+- Hotels in Drake.
+To sleep in Drake everything is a bit old.
+We chose Pacheco Tours & Cabins for the views and proximity to the bay from where the tour left at 6:00 am.
 Do not expect great luxuries.

 Video of Corcovado and Drake Bay (days 1 and 2)

 Then we leave you with a video of our first days in Costa Rica.
-You can subscribe here to our channel so you don’t miss the rest of the trip.
+You can subscribe here to our channel so you can see the whole play list of the trip.
 We have English subtitles in all the videos!